What you need to know about the WHO Global Outbreak Benefit and its cover

 Cover is subject to the Scheme’s preferred providers (where applicable), protocols and the treatment meeting the Scheme’s entry criteria and guidelines.
 Any recommended treatment and healthcare services that are not included in the basket of care are covered according to the benefits available on your chosen health plan or in accordance with Prescribed Minimum Benefits where applicable.

 In-hospital treatment related to COVID-19 for approved admissions is covered from the Hospital Benefit based on your chosen health plan and in accordance with Prescribed Minimum Benefits (PMB) where applicable.

 Get the facts and follow preventive steps

-It is possible that COVID-19 will overlap with the flu season in South Africa, so it is crucial to have the seasonal flu vaccine as protection against influenza.
-Please visit the Coronavirus information hub to understand the facts around COVID-19 and the practices as preventive measures that help protect your health.
+COVID 19 and the flu season overlap in South Africa, so it is crucial to have the seasonal flu vaccination as protection against influenza.
+Please visit the COVID-19 information hub to understand the facts around COVID 19 and the preventive measures that help protect your health.